ref-humbold/CPlusPlus-Gtk/README.md

 # Projekty
-My own small home or university sofware projects.
+My own small sofware projects created at home or at the university.